Visualizing Data for wealth managers to help manage their clients

 1. Scenario Planning

-The advisor can provide proposals personalized to their client's financial goal by accounting all assets, liabilities, capital events, pension contributions and any other major life events such as - daughter's wedding, or buying a house with mortgage.
+The advisor can provide proposals personalized to their client's financial goal, taking into account all assets, liabilities, capital events, pension contributions and any other major life events such as - daughter's wedding, or buying a house with mortgage.

 1. Client Potential Analysis